 This derailment was not the first incident on the Interoceanic Train route.
 On December 20, a train on the same line collided with a cargo truck crossing the tracks, although there were no fatalities.

-President Sheinbaum, a political ally and successor to Lopez Obrador, continues to support the infrastructure projects started under the previous administration.
+Sheinbaum, who succeeded Lopez Obrador, continues to support the infrastructure projects started under the previous administration.

-Survivors and victims’ families are seeking answers regarding the cause of the derailment.
+Survivors and victims’ families continue to seek answers regarding the cause of the derailment.
 The government has pledged a thorough investigation while prioritizing care for the injured and support for families in mourning.